Sunday, November 23, 2008

 >>> Ref.
 VedaBase => His Divine Grace Srila Sac-cid-ananda Bhaktivinoda Thakura's Appearance Day, Lecture -- London, September 3, 1971

-So, what is the status of all these people so well dressed and so ill behaved?
+So, what is the status of all these people who are so well-dressed and so ill-behaved?

 “Kanistha-adhikari.
 They are not devotees, but they are called bhaktabhasa.
 There is some signs of bhakti.
 Actually they are not bhakta.
 Bhaktabhasa.
 Abhasa.
 Abhasa means a simple, a little light.”